Monster Hunter Wilds Hunting Horn Builds

 HH Endgame Comfy Build

 This last build is the more comfortable side of Hunting Horn.
 You still get Weakness Exploit and Agitator, but you lose the Black Eclipse skill.
-In return, you gain Hasten Recovery and higher defense, making it a great choice for relaxed hunts.
+In return, you gain Zoh Shia's Pulse and Hasten Recovery, complete with Recovery Speed and Recovery Up, making it a great choice for relaxed hunts.

 War Conga or Queen Chordmaker are perfect for this build, depending on whether you prioritize higher damage or higher survivability.